PGCE Secondary: Computing specialism

 Students learn about the challenges and opportunities of teaching computing, IT and digital literacy in secondary schools.
 The course looks at how approaches from the world of software development, such as agility and craftsmanship have parallels in the classroom, and can be applied to teaching and learning in programming and digital media.
 The course equips you to develop your students' computational thinking and ICT capability, within and beyond the subject curriculum.

 Teaching and learning methods provide both challenge and support, and draw on practical activities, independent study, group work and academic input; high quality school placements are an integral part of the course.
 Written assignments allow you to pursue your own professional interests from a foundation of core pedagogic subject knowledge.

 The course is ideally suited to recent graduates in computing related degrees and to those with practical experience of software development.
 The University hopes to offer a preliminary subject knowledge enhancement course for graduates in other subjects without programming experience.
-A small number of competitive scholarships of £27,500 tax free are available from the BCS for computing trainees, for more information click here.
-Tax Free bursaries of up to £20,000 are available dependent on your degree classification.

 The department welcomes graduates from a range of backgrounds such as those with digital making skills, industry experience, practical experience of software development or a degree in computer science.
 The University hopes to offer a preliminary subject knowledge enhancement course for graduates in other subjects without programming experience.